spencermountain/wtf_wikipedia/README.md

   //Toronto ist mit 2,6 Millionen Einwohnern..
 })
 ```

+Wikimedia's [Parsoid javascript parser](https://www.mediawiki.org/wiki/Parsoid) is the official wikiscript parser.
+It reliably turns wikiscript into HTML, but not valid XML.
+That means to use it, you need a [wikiscript -> virtual DOM -> screen-scraping] flow, but getting structured data out of it is a challenge.

 This library is built to work well with [wikipedia-to-mongo](https://github.com/spencermountain/wikipedia-to-mongodb), letting you parse a wikipedia dump in nodejs easily.

 [![npm version](https://badge.fury.io/js/wtf_wikipedia.svg)](http://badge.fury.io/js/wtf_wikipedia)